strange, bizarre and kooky holidays happening in July

 Corrigan made further modifications and repeatedly applied for full certification to no avail.
 In 1937, he was informed that his numerous alterations had rendered the plane too unstable for safe flight, and its license would not be renewed.

-After landing at Floyd Bennett Field, where all available resources were being used to assist Howard Hughes in his preparations for takeoff on a world tour, Corrigan decided repairing the tank would take too long if he was to meet his scheduled return flight on July 17, 1938.
+After landing at Floyd Bennett Field, where all available resources were being used to assist Howard Hughes in his preparations for takeoff on a world tour, Corrigan decided that repairing the tank would take too long, making him unable to meet his scheduled return flight on July 17, 1938.
 At 5:15 that morning, with 320 gallons of gasoline and 16 gallons of oil, Corrigan took off and headed east.
 He kept going.

 Instead, he used a screwdriver to punch a hole through the floor opposite the exhaust pipe so the draining gasoline would be less likely to cause an explosion.
 Then he reported increasing the engine speed by more than 20 percent to decrease his flight time.